Geographical Location and Basic Information

 River Walk

-A waterfront promenade along the San Antonio River, it runs through the city center and is densely packed with various restaurants, cafes, and shops.
+A waterfront promenade along the San Antonio River, it runs through the city center and is lined with various restaurants, cafes, and shops.

-With a romantic atmosphere blended with Mexican and Spanish-style buildings, it is an essential course in San Antonio tourism.
+With a romantic atmosphere blending Mexican and Spanish-style buildings, it is an essential course in San Antonio tourism.

 Spanish Missions